 José Martí International Airport, opened on February 24, 1930, is the main air terminal in Cuba.
 It operates with flights to destinations in the Caribbean, the American Continent, Europe and some locations in Africa and Asia.
 It also concentrates most domestic flights in the country.

-Number of Terminals - 3 - Terminals 1 (domestic flights), 2 (charter flights to and from the United States) and 3 (international flights).
+Number of Terminals - 4 - Terminals 1 (domestic flights), 2 (charter flights to and from the United States), 3 (international flights) and 5 (Caribbean flights).
 Open 24 hours a day and connected to each other via a shuttle bus service.

 The airport is located 18 km (11 miles) southwest from Havana.